How to Get Your Security Deposit Back When Renting a Home

 If you never change the filter in the dryer and it breaks, the landlord would certainly make a case that this is negligence.
 Don’t be surprised if you receive a bill for this.

 Did you know that you can ask the apartment manager to walk through the rental property with you before you move-in and just before you move out?
 They can inspect the property and help you determine what is normal wear and tear and what is damage.

-Walk-throughs are a must for all tenants and be sure to take photos of the condition of the property.
+Walk-throughs are a must for all tenants and be sure to take photos of the condition of the property before moving in and after you move out.
 You may need them later if there are disputes.